 In the early 2000s democratic elections under the mixed-member proportional representation (MMP) system return candidates who win the most votes in each local electorate, as well as candidates on party lists.
 Each elector has two votes: one for a local MP and one for their preferred party.
 Political parties are represented in Parliament in proportion to their share of party votes, often with a mix of electorate MPs and those selected from lists of candidates prepared by the parties.

 A government must be able to secure the confidence of Parliament by keeping the support of more than half of MPs.
 In the 19th century governments were made on the floor of the House amid fluid alliances between factions.
 For much of the 20th century, under the first-past-the-post electoral system, each voter had a single vote for their local MP, and the party that won a majority of seats became the government.
-Since the introduction of MMP in 1996, no single party has been able to command a majority in the House on its own and governments have needed coalition partners or support agreements relating to confidence and supply of public funds.
+Following the introduction of MMP in 1996, no single party commanded a majority in the House until 2020, and governments needed coalition partners or support agreements relating to confidence and supply of public funds.
 Labour won a majority in the 2020 general election, but chose to give ministerial positions to the Green Party’s co-leaders.